March Revolution (Venezuela): The Rebellion

 The premature unveiling of the conspiracy brought events forward to finally occur on 1 March, the day Julián Castro, governor of the province of Carabobo, spoke out in Valencia against the government.
 After this, Castro began his march to Caracas with 5,000 poorly armed men, which immediately showed that the regime had lost the necessary support to combat the insurrection.
 Monagas sent General Carlos Luis Castelli against the insurgents, who were initially defeated in minor combat.

 The situation worsened for Monagas when veterans who were part of his army deserted en masse to join the rebels or acted indecisively, leading the rebels to double their troops when they reached the outskirts of Caracas.
 In a short time in the forces commanded by Julián Castro, individuals of different political positions were found marching.
-In this sense, liberal generals such as José Laurencio Silva or Carlos Castelli fought alongside former conservative adversaries such as General León Febres Cordero.
+In this sense, liberal generals such as José Laurencio Silva or Carlos Castelli fought alongside former conservative adversaries such as General León de Febres Cordero.

-The coup de grâce for the Monagas regime was the fact that the Congress of the Republic refused to declare its unrestricted support for his government.
+The coup de grâce for the Monagas regime was that the Congress of the Republic refused to declare its unrestricted support for his government.
 Monagas, understanding that it was useless to defend his political situation, decided to resign on 15 March, taking refuge in the French consulate.
-Later Castro is elected provisional president by the National Convention of Valencia in July of that same year, making the city of Valencia the capital of the country.
+Later, Castro was elected provisional president by the National Convention of Valencia in July of that same year, making the city of Valencia the capital of the country.

-One of the fundamental characteristics of the March Revolution was that it unfolded and ended in a bloodless manner, because it was made up of a political coalition of conservatives and liberals, which had been born solely out of the desire to overthrow Monagas, and which later if successful, it dissolved almost immediately.
-Although the revolution led by Julián Castro came to an end without bloodshed, during it masses of bandits and peasant rebels were formed, who prepared the ground for a political and social conflict of greater intensity: the Federal War.
+One of the fundamental characteristics of the March Revolution was that it unfolded and ended in a bloodless manner, because it was made up of a political coalition of conservatives and liberals, which had been born solely out of the desire to overthrow Monagas, and which dissolved almost immediately after its success.
+Although the revolution led by Julián Castro came to an end without bloodshed, during the revolution, masses of bandits and peasant rebels were formed, who prepared the ground for a political and social conflict of greater intensity, which would be break the following year: the Federal War.